utkarsht123/discordbot/README.md

 5.with the discord bot token in hand i was able to run a small test which worked 6.Now to add open ai api i had to read the documentation required which lead to me to the chat feature and the openai library in python
 7.with that i added a single setcase to test the chat function using gpt-3 in discord 8.Now the work of adding reminders
+9.asyncio.sleep(time) will be used to set up the reminders the user will be able to use reminders with !remind me we can also set the tasks with timer
+I think with the tokens required for open ai the bot will need future financing and i will add the youtube play function for music